 Since an increasing number of attorneys and law firms use the internet to advertise their practice, complying with the state bar rules has become more important, despite the fact that many website design and marketing companies fail to comply with these guidelines.

-Attorneys can break these bar rules without being of aware the violation because they did not actually create the website.
+Attorneys can break these bar rules without being aware of the violation because they did not actually create the website.
 Although the rules slightly vary in each state, there are a few general guidelines every attorney should follow no matter what state they’re in.

 - Language Prohibited in Attorney Website Marketing